openQA testapi API

 check_var($variable, $value);

-Returns true if test variable $variable is equal to $value or returns undef.
+Returns whether the test variable $variable is equal to

 get_var_array